 Ford redesigned its F-150 pickup truck for 2004 by giving it a new look, a wider track and new rack-and-pinion steering.
-For 2007, little has changed beyond the addition of options and packages.
+For 2008, little has changed beyond the addition of options and packages.
 The full-size F-150 truck competes with the Chevrolet Silverado, Dodge Ram and Toyota Tundra pickups.

-Regular-cab, SuperCab and SuperCrew body styles are offered.
+Regular cab, SuperCab and SuperCrew body styles are offered.
 Five trim levels are available: workhorse XL, youth-oriented STX, mainstream XLT, offroad FX4 and luxurious Lariat.
 A new Lariat package, Lariat Limited, adds 22-inch wheels, a billet-style grille, stainless steel running boards and unique interior upholstery patterns.

 Ford's F-150 trucks have a half-ton rating.
 Heavier-duty F-250 and F-350 pickups are listed separately in the Cars.com Research section.